2015 Sports Officials Legislative Scorecard

 3. Gather information.
 Gather and present information to legislators about incidents that have happened in your state that apply, such as officiating assaults, etc.

 4. Get on the phone or Internet.
-Contact your legislators directly and ask to meet with them to present a packet of information that may help to pass the legislation.
+Contact your legislators and meet with them to present information that may help to pass the legislation.

 5. Follow up.
 After talking and meeting with your legislators, follow up with a thank you letter and tell them that you will follow their progress.
 Keep the topic in the forefront.

 For the latest legislation information, visit naso.org.
-There you will find legislation status in each state, information about model legislation and specific state assault legislation.
-You can also get more information about what you can do if you are interested in getting legislation passed in your state.
-Information about how to access information about recent assaults is available as well.
+There you will find legislation statuses in each state, information about model legislation and specific state assault legislation.